 Example: Taking part in all enterprise activities on offer for 2 years.

 The recipient receives a Colours blazer pin and a certificate.

 Awarded for competing or receiving an award at National level or above.
 Example: placed in top three in a Scottish schools event, competing at National level.
 Award winners are encouraged to represent the school where possible.

 The recipient receives a Junior Colours tie.

 This award is primarily to recognise commitment.
-It is awarded for a strong commitment for a minimum of 2 ½ years to the activity in school and performance of a consistently high standard.
+It is awarded for a strong commitment for a minimum of 2 ½ years to the activity and performance of a consistently high standard.

-Example: Pupils who have continually performed to a high standard over a minimum of 2 ½ years in the School Orchestra, Boys Football Team, helped with the Eco Club, participated fully in Enterprise.
+Example: Pupils who have continually performed to a high standard over a minimum of 2 ½ years in the School Orchestra, local/regional Football Team, helped with the Eco Club, participated fully in Enterprise.

 The recipient receives a Half Colours tie.